Ergonomics

 Employees with Ergonomic-Related Work Injuries or Illnesses

 Employees who may have injuries or illnesses caused by workstations with poor ergonomic design must obtain a medical evaluation from Occupational Health Clinic.
-After the medical evaluation, the employee should contact EHS for an ergonomic workstation evaluation and information.
+After the medical evaluation, the employee should conduct the supervisor for an ergonomic workstation evaluation and information.

 Employees with Potential Ergonomic Concerns